Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 		- Patients with severe metabolic acidosis may benefit from a degree of respiratory comepensation if necessary to maintain a safe pH
 - Nursing position 30° head up
 - If significant aspiration can consider early antibiotics
+- Do not routinely give bicarbonate for all cardiac arrest as it may cause increased intracellular acidosis as the bicarbonate is converted to $\ce{CO2}$ with the release of $\ce{H+}$ ions
+	- Give bicarbonate in cardiac arrest associated with hyperkalaemia or tricyclic overdose
 ## Haemodynamic Management
 - Target MAP ≥ 65 mmHg
 	- MAP goals can later be adjusted and individualised for example:
 		- A higher MAP goal in a patient with oliguria and chronic hypertension
 		- A lower MAP goal in a patient with cardiogenic shock
+	- Additionally ARC guidelines recommends a MAP required to achieve a urine output > 1 mL/kg/hr and normal or decreasing plasma lactate
 - Initiate vasopressors and fluid resuscitation as needed
+	- Noradrenaline and fluid with/without dobutamine is usually most effective
+	- ARC ALS 2 guidelines suggest insertion of an IABP where the above is inadequate
 - Obtain continues ECG monitoring, invasive arterial BP and central venous access in comatose patients
 - Avoid steroids routinely for post-arrest shock
 ## Coronary Investigation